 Should babies be baptized?
 This question was presented in a sermon.
 My wife and I received a copy of the sermon from friends who are Paedobaptists (infant baptizers).
 I gave the following reply to them in a letter.
 This is my response to the sermon.
 I decided I’d also share it with you.
 So, hopefully it is enlightening for you as well.
 And helpful.
 And Jesus Christ is honored.

 “Should Babies be Baptized?”
 A provocative sermon title that will also serve as a buoy for this blog.
 After all.
 We are addressing the same question in the letter to our friends.
 From a different point of view of course.
 My wife and I advocate believers’ baptism.
 As you may already know.
-If you have already read my posts on baptism, this will be supplementary.
-However, it includes information not addressed there.
+If you have read my posts on baptism, this will be supplementary.
+However, it includes important information not addressed there.

 So here is the letter.